asbpintu/Sales-Tracking-Power-Bi-/README.md

 + Dashboard Development:

   Using Power BI, visually appealing and interactive dashboards created to display key sales and profit metrics.
 The dashboards provide an overview of sales performance, including revenue, units sold, average order value, and profit margins.
-It also incorporates data visualizations such as bar chat, pie chat, donut chat, stacked bar chart, cards, slicers, and filters to help stakeholders analyse trends and patterns.
+It also incorporates data visualizations such as bar chat, pie chat, donut chat, stacked bar chart, cards, slicers (Different quaters of the year), and filters(Different States) to help stakeholders analyse trends and patterns.

 + Sales Analysis: